How To Turn Your Weaknesses Into Strengths

-Thinking of your weaknesses as strengths is only a matter of perspective.
+Thinking of your weaknesses as strengths are only a matter of perspective.

 Everyone has strengths and weaknesses that are ingrained their character (for one reason or another).